Why this matters

 FFT template matching.
 The first version used a plain Fast Fourier Transform — count the frequencies in the signal, match them to chord templates.
 This works on a piano in a quiet room.
 It falls apart the moment you add drums, vocals, or a guitarist who plays slightly out of tune.
 The FFT sees harmonics and noise as just more frequency content; the template matcher can’t tell the difference.

 Spotify’s Basic Pitch.
 The second version tried Spotify’s open-source note transcription model.
-It transcribes audio into MIDI notes pretty well.
-It also got disqualified on principle.
-And anyway, a note transcription model is the wrong tool for the job: you don’t need every note in a song to identify a chord, and a single missed note can change everything.
-Transcribe C – E – G and lose the E and you’ve got a power chord, not C major.
+It transcribes audio into MIDI notes pretty well — and yes, handing Spotify any credit grates.
+The saving grace: it’s open-source and runs entirely on your machine, so no Spotify server ever touches your audio.
+But a note-transcription model is the wrong tool for naming a chord: you don’t need every note in a song to identify a chord, and a single missed note changes everything.
+Transcribe C – E – G, lose the E, and you’ve got a power chord, not C major.
+So it never became the namer — it survives in the shipped app only as a note front-end, backed up by chroma.

 Chroma vectors.
 A chroma vector compresses all 88 keys of a piano into 12 pitch classes — C, C#, D, etc. — by summing the energy across octaves.
 Faster than FFT template matching, simpler than full transcription.
 Still gets confused by drums and overtones.
 Still doesn’t know that some notes in the signal aren’t part of the chord.